PoC-dev/cisco-erfassung/README.md

 There is some basic support for Ubiquity switches, but this has not been tested for a long time and should be considered "likely broken".

-Some of the more elaborated HP switches should also work, but same applies here: No way for me to test.
+Some of the more elaborated HP switches (with available CLI) should also work, but same applies here: No way for me to test.

 ## Features.
 The Perl script automatically extracts and parses text output obtained by issuing commands to the device, according to the master data provided by the user.
 After parsing, the data is inserted into database tables.
 Acquired data includes the configuration, which is the NVRAM stored configuration on IOS based devices, and the currently active (running) configuration on ASAs.
 Configuration data is copied to a database table as well as saved into CVS or git repository to keep track of changes.